20 Instances of Death

 of black ink.

-Clawing for the surface,
+Clawing for air,

-lungs burning, fingertips
+lungs burning, my fingers

-scrape the waxed bottom.
+scrape the bottom.

 Wrong way.